jorgemk85/OneData/README.md

 [DataTable("logs")]
 public class Log : Cope<Log>, IManageable
 {
-    [PrimaryKeyProperty]
+    [PrimaryKey]
     public Guid Id { get; set; }
-    [DateCreatedProperty]
+    [DateCreated]
     public DateTime DateCreated { get; set; }
-    [DateModifiedProperty]
+    [DateModified]
     public DateTime DateModified { get; set; }
 }
 ```

-The attributes `DataTable`, `PrimaryKeyProperty`, `DateCreatedProperty` and `DateModifiedProperty` will be explained with detail later in this document.
+The attributes `DataTable`, `PrimaryKey`, `DateCreated` and `DateModified` will be explained with detail later in this document.
 For now, know that they are used to indicate which property is used for what specific purpose.
 The name of your properties is completely up to you.

 Please note the Generic class `Cope<T>` which NEEDS sent the class you are working on.
 As the example shows, `Log` is the class name and the generic class is `Cope<Log>`.
 This is very important to setup properly since the compiler MIGHT not show a compilation error (it varies from class to class).